rr-it/scriptmerger/Documentation/Configuration/Constants/Index.rst

 A comma-separated list of files which should be ignored from the merging process.
 Be careful, because you need to quote the characters yourself as the entries are considered as regular expressions.
+If a file is added to all three ignore options, it's not touched at all.
+Also this setting will trigger the process to readd the file at the same position it was taken from.

 css.uniqueCharset.enable
 """"""""""""""""""""""""